 Significantly non-adiabatic pulsations have very short growth rates, which can be comparable to the orbital period.
-This means that in a situation that favours resonance, amplitude of such a TEO can notably increase in less than a few orbital cycles.
-This, in turn, may result in a rapid drop of the tidal quality factor and a quick shrinkage of the orbit. \item What makes frequencies of TEOs in the ExtEEV (and generally in blue supergiants) change on a time scale of months?
-We showed that at least $n=25$ and 41 TEOs change their frequencies significantly, but there are indications that the other TEOs in the ExtEEV may behave in a similar way. \item In massive stars, TEOs can affect the evolution of the orbit in two ways.
-Firstly, by a direct dissipation of the total orbital energy in stellar interiors, and secondly, via driven or enhanced by pulsations stellar wind which may take out both the orbital and rotational angular momentum.
-How high-amplitude TEOs, which are propagating mainly in the outer envelope of the primary of the ExtEEV, affects the intensity of its stellar wind? \end{enumerate}
+This means that in a situation that favours resonance, the amplitude of such a TEO can notably increase in less than a few orbital cycles.
+This, in turn, may result in a rapid drop in the tidal quality factor and quick shrinkage of the orbit. \item It is not clear why frequencies of TEOs in the ExtEEV (and generally in blue supergiants) change on a timescale of months.
+We showed that at least $n=25$ and 41 TEOs change their frequencies significantly, but there are indications that the other TEOs in the ExtEEV may behave in a similar way. \item In massive stars, TEOs can affect the evolution of the orbit in two ways: firstly, by a direct dissipation of the total orbital energy in stellar interiors and, secondly, by taking out the orbital and rotational angular momenta because of the stellar wind driven or enhanced by pulsations.
+The coupling between the intensity of stellar wind and the high-amplitude TEOs, which are mainly propagating in the outer envelope of the primary of the ExtEEV, needs further investigation. \end{enumerate}